 We are moving towards the season of Advent and Christmas, the time of year when we celebrate the fact that God made his home with us in Jesus.
 As John’s Gospel puts it, “The Word became flesh and made his dwelling place among us.”
 I want to remember that God also invites us to make our permanent dwelling place with Him, in the safety, comfort, abundance, and eternity of unfailing love.

-I have a FREE Advent e-book to share with you.
+I have an Advent devotional to share with you.
 Join me in these weeks leading up to Christmas in a time of waiting—a time of eager expectation and a time of mournful longing—for Jesus to come into the world.
-Request your copy of Prepare Him Room, plus you have a few more days to enter the giveaway for God’s Very Good Idea, a beautiful children’s book by Trillia Newbell (Christmas gift idea!).
-AND if you prefer to hold a book in your hands, the paperback edition of Prepare Him Room is available for purchase here.
-(Less than $6 plus shipping)
+Get your copy!

 Continue reading with Amy Julia: